 Your wedding invitation is an announcement about your beautiful decision of turning your romance into an eternal love story.
 So, you want to choose your wedding invitation wordings harmonized with your story, your wedding style and most importantly your personal styles.
 Be it a traditional Hindu wedding, a Christian wedding in a church or maybe just an informal wedding among close friends and family, your guests should get the essence of your wedding and your story in all aspects including the invitation, the wedding decoration and all the rest.
-Here are a few kinds of wedding invitation wordings that could be helpful:
+Here are a few kinds of wedding invitation wordings that could be helpful.
+Read on and see if these resonate with you as a couple:

 Religious Invitation Wording: